The 2020 call for STFC Public Engagement Nucleus Awards is now complete. Details of the 2021 call will appear on this page in due course.

 We aim to advise all applicants of the outcome of their Stage One application within six weeks of the closing date.
 Applicants who are successful at Stage One will receive feedback on their application and will be invited to submit a second application, via the Je-S system, for consideration under the following peer review processes.

-Applicants short-listed on the basis of their written application will be provided with feedback on any aspect of the application that the panel would like to explore further at the stage 3 interview.
+Applicants short-listed on the basis of their written application will be provided with feedback on any aspect of the application that the panel would like to explore further at the interview stage.
 Feedback will also be provided to applicants who were unsuccessful via Je-S.